-ITSC-2370 Final Project-Systems Administration (1-7-3) Students will design and implement a systems administration plan for specified parameters utilizing knowledge and skill sets learned in the course of instruction.
-The students will be given a set of desired administrative outcomes and will implement cur-
+ITSC-2370 Final Project-Systems Administration (1-4-3) Students will design and implement a systems administration plan for specified parameters utilizing knowledge and skill sets learned in the course of instruction.
+The students will be given a set of desired administrative outcomes and will implement current or impending technologies to obtain the desired administrative outcomes.
+Prerequisites: ITMT-1340, or ITMC-1319, ITSC-1329, ITNW-1354 or ITSC-1307